 If you’re ready to have a child, but facing fertility challenges, reproductive endocrinologists can help.
 Find fertility solutions and services at locations throughout the Philadelphia area.

-Your uterus is lined with smooth muscle cells designed to help you deliver babies.
-Sometimes these cells can grow out of control for no clear reason, causing you to develop a mass on the wall of your uterus called a uterine fibroid.
-Uterine fibroids are very common and affect between 30 to 77 percent of woman in their lifetimes.
-Though they are considered tumors, uterine fibroids are not cancerous in 99 percent of cases.
+Your uterus is lined with smooth muscle cells that support pregnancy and labor.
+Sometimes these cells can grow out of control, causing you to develop a mass on the wall of your uterus called a uterine fibroid.

 What are uterine fibroids?

 Some women may never have symptoms of uterine fibroids.
-Others, however, may have severe symptoms that impact their daily lives.
-Symptoms may include:
+Others, however, may have severe uterine fibroid symptoms that impact their daily lives, including: